Glaucoma Treatment Fourways

 What does a person with glaucoma see?

+Initially a patient will not notice any changes to their vision when the disease has only caused early damage.
+In advanced disease.
 Individuals with glaucoma typically experience a gradual loss of peripheral vision while maintaining central vision.
 This often feels like looking through a tube, where objects straight ahead are seen clearly, but peripheral areas appear dim or blurred.
 The vision loss generally begins from the side closest to the nose.

 When is it too late to treat glaucoma?

 Glaucoma is a condition that gradually and silently causes vision loss over many years.
 When blurry vision occurs due to glaucoma, significant damage has already been done.
+Only when the patient is totally blind is there no need to treat the disease.
+If there still even very poor vision, treatment must given to prevent total loss of vision.

 Can glaucoma be cured by surgery?